janbodnar/Java-Skolenie/db/sqlite.md

 When we need to update data with multiple statements, we can use batch updates.
 Batch updates are available
 for `INSERT`, `UPDATE`, `DELETE`, statements as well as for `CREATE TABLE` and `DROP TABLE` statements.

 Batch processing groups multiple queries into one unit and passes it in a single network trip to a database.

+JDBC does not start a transaction by default when you use `addBatch`.
+The `addBatch` method simply adds SQL
+statements to the batch, but it doesn’t start a transaction.

+The transaction begins when you set autoCommit to false.
+If autoCommit is `true` (which is the default setting),
+then each SQL statement is executed as an individual transaction.

 ```java
 import java.sql.Connection;